-- Apply castor oil and argan oil on your skin as argon oil act as a natural exfoliator and castor oil fight against inflammation and soar.
+- Apply castor oil and argan oil on your skin as argan oil acts as a natural exfoliator and castor oil fights against inflammation and soar.

-- Sugar and baking soda also act like natural skin exfoliator that can be used for the ingrown mustache or beard hair prevention.
+- Sugar and baking soda also act like natural skin exfoliators that can be used for ingrown mustache or beard hair prevention.

-Ingrown beard hair needs constant care.
-Sometimes the ingrown hair heal own their own, but when you do not pay heed to them, it causes a serious problem for you that you may have to go through surgical treatment.
+The ingrown beard needs constant care.
+Sometimes the ingrown hair heals on its own, but when you do not pay heed to them, it causes a serious problem for you that you may have to go through surgical treatment.
 Try to follow the above-mentioned preventive measurements or natural remedies to avoid any predicament in the future.